transentis/bptk_py/README.md

 ### 1.0.0
 1.0 Release!
 Lots of new features, especially for the SD component

-* SD Compiler: Arrays and Array Operators (MIN,MAX,SUM,MEAN,SELF,SIZE) are fully supported now.
-Furthermore we added more statistical operators (COMBINATIONS,BETA,BINOMIAL,FACTORIAL, GAMMA, GAMMALN, EXPRND) and mathematical operators (ARCSIN,ARCCOS,ARCTAN)
+* SD Compiler: Arrays and Array Operators (MIN, MAX, SUM, MEAN, SELF, SIZE, PROD) are fully supported now.
+Furthermore we added more statistical operators (COMBINATIONS, BETA, BINOMIAL, FACTORIAL, GAMMA, GAMMALN, EXPRND, GEOMETRIC) and mathematical operators (ARCSIN, ARCCOS, ARCTAN)
 * The ``plot_scenarios`` API now supports array calls such as ``stock[*]`` or ``stock[dim1,dim2]``
 * Added operators to the SD DSL: ABS, DT, PULSE, STARTTIME, STOPTIME